-Turkey remembered singer-songwriter Cem Karaca on Saturday, 17 years after the death of the Turkish rock icon.
+Turkey commemorated singer-songwriter Cem Karaca on Friday, 15 years since the passing of the Turkish rock icon.

-Born to Armenian-Azerbaijani parents on April 5, 1945, Karaca is considered one of the most prominent musicians of Anatolian rock, along with Baris Manco, Erkin Koray, and Fikret Kizilok.
+Born to an Armenian-Azerbaijani family on April 5, 1945, Karaca is considered one of the most prominent musicians of Anatolian rock, along with Baris Manco, Erkin Koray, and Fikret Kizilok.

-He started his music education at age 6 under the guidance of his mother Toto.
-He first performed in a cover band, the Dynamites, followed by an Elvis Presley tribute group called the Jaguars.
+Karaca started his music education at age 6 under the guidance of his mother.
+He first performed in a cover band called the Dynamites, followed by an Elvis Presley tribute group called the Jaguars.

-His father Mehmet Ibrahim at first wanted him to be a diplomat or doctor but later urged him to sing the “music of the region” – Anatolia and Turkey.
+His father at first wanted him to be a diplomat or doctor, but later urged him to sing the “music of the region,” meaning Anatolia and Turkey.

-Shortly after getting married to Semra Ozgur in 1965, Karaca joined the army, where he became familiar with Turkish folk songs.
+Shortly after getting married to Semra Ozgur, Karaca joined the army, where he became familiar with Turkish folk songs.

 “I used to see it as old and primitive, but [later] I realized that the style of music revives and expresses my feelings,” Karaca told one interviewer.

-After finishing military service, the future legend started to write original music with Western instruments and joined Apaslar, a band founded by Mehmet Soyarslan in Istanbul.
+After finishing his military service, the future legend started to make music with Western instruments and joined Apaslar, a band founded by Mehmet Soyarslan.

-He also covered works by Mahsuni Serif, a Turkish folk singer.
+He also covered the works of Mahsuni Serif, a Turkish folk singer.

-In 1967, Karaca and Apaslar won second place at the Golden Microphone music competition with a cover version of Emrah.
+In 1967, Karaca and Apaslar entered the Golden Microphone music competition with their cover version of the song Emrah.

-The group later went to Germany and recorded songs with the Ferdy Klein orchestra.
+The group later went to Germany and recorded songs with the Freddy Klein orchestra.
 Recordings from that period include one of their best-known songs, Resimdeki Gozyaslari, released in 1968.

-Two years later, Karaca and bassist Serhan Karabay left Apaslar to form Kardaslar.
+Two years later, Karaca and bassist Serhan Karabay left Apaslar to form a new group, Kardaslar.
 They were recording songs in Germany in March 1971 when the military forced the Turkish government to resign, one of several coups during his lifetime.

 Back to Turkey

-In 1972, he returned to Turkey and joined the Mogollar and recorded his acknowledged masterpiece, Namus Belasi.
+In 1972, he returned to Turkey and joined the music group Mogollar and recorded his acknowledged masterpiece, Namus Belasi.

 Karaca also supported Palestine resistance with a stand at the international fair in the Aegean city of Izmir.
-Karaca covered Mutlaka Yavrum and Adilos Bebe to raise awareness of the Palestinian issue.
+Karaca covered the songs Mutlaka Yavrum and Adilos Bebe to raise awareness of the Palestinian issue.

-The singer went to Germany in 1979, when Turkey's political unrest reached its peak.
-He faced legal pressure for his records and statements, and in April 1980 he was unable even to attend his father’s funeral.
+The singer went to Germany again in 1979, when Turkey's political unrest reached a peak.
+He faced legal pressure over his records and statements, and in April 1980 was unable even to attend his father’s funeral.

 A few months later, on Sept.
-12, military forces under the leadership of Gen. Kenan Evren overthrew the government and took power.
-Karaca and Selda Bagcan were ordered to return home to face charges of treason.
+12, 1980, military forces under the leadership of Gen. Kenan Evren overthrew the government and took power.
+Karaca was ordered to return home to face charges of treason.

-While in Germany, Karaca voiced his longing for home in an interview.
-“There's no cure for homesickness,” he said.
-There, he recorded songs on working-class issues in Turkish and German.
+While in Germany, Karaca voiced his longing for home in an interview, saying: “There's no cure for homesickness.”

-Finally, in 1987, he was given amnesty by then-Prime Minister Turgut Ozal and returned home.
+Finally, he was given amnesty by then-Prime Minister Turgut Ozal and returned home in 1987.

-During this period, he produced solo records like 1989's Merhaba Gencler ve Her Zaman Genc Kalanlar as well as Yarim Porsiyon Aydinlik.
+During this period, he produced solo records like 1989's Merhaba Gencler ve Her Zaman Genc Kalanlar (Hello to the Young and the Young at Heart) and Yarim Porsiyon Aydinlik.